OgataiKhan/vue-boolzapp/README.md

 # Boolzapp

 In this project I am replicating the layout and some of the functionality of the WhatsApp webapp.
-The project will be completed over the span of three separate milestones, and all three will be preserved in the repo separately in order to show my work at various stages of the project.
+The project will be completed over the span of five separate milestones, and all five will be preserved in the repo separately in order to show my work at various stages of the project.

 ## Features